All-time Olympic Games medal table: Netherlands Antilles

 The Netherlands Antilles participated at the Olympic Games from 1952 until 2008 as a constituent country of the Kingdom of the Netherlands.

 The National Olympic Committee for the Netherlands Antilles was created in 1931 and recognized by the International Olympic Committee from 1950 until 2011 upon the dissolution of the Netherlands Antilles.

 Aruba left the Netherlands Antilles in 1986 to become a constituent country within the Kingdom of the Netherlands.
 Between 1952 until 1984, Aruban athletes competed as part of the Netherlands Antilles.
 Since the Olympic Games in 1988, athletes from Aruba have competed separately under their own Olympic banner and have participated in each Summer Olympic Games since then.

 After the dissolution of the Netherlands Antilles in 2010, Bonaire, Sint Eustatius and Saba became part of the Netherlands as special municipalities of the Netherlands.
 Curaçao and Sint Maarten became separate constituent countries of the Kingdom of the Netherlands.

-At the 2012 Olympics, participants from the five islands competed as independent athletes under the Olympic flag.
+At the 2012 Summer Olympics, participants from the five islands competed as independent athletes under the Olympic flag.

-However, athletes from the former Netherlands Antilles who qualified for the 2012 Olympics were allowed to participate independently under the Olympic flag, in addition to the possibility of competing for the Netherlands (as for example Churandy Martina did) or Aruba (because they have Dutch nationality).
+However, athletes from the former Netherlands Antilles who qualified for the 2012 Summer Olympics were allowed to participate independently under the Olympic flag.
+In addition since then, athletes from the territories that constituted the Netherlands Antilles have the possibility of competing for the Netherlands (as for example Churandy Martina did) or Aruba (as for example Philip Elhage did).
 Ultimately, three athletes from the Netherlands Antilles participated as Independent Olympic Athletes.